EMPOWER THROUGH SOLAR: Small Solar Solutions for Big Problems

-Cat Island United designed and installed small island solar solutions for the purpose of demonstration, training and ultimately community diffusion.
-There are relatively low cost solutions for critical energy needs on an island with a limited grid.
+Cat Island United equipped the community with relatively low cost solutions for critical energy needs on an island with a limited grid.

 • Direct current (DC) solar systems for residents off the grid